 What To Say And What Not To Say To A Grieving Person

 When someone you know has lost a loved one, it is natural to want to comfort and offer words of consolation.
 However, you must be careful what you say because sometimes what you may think are words of consolation may actually be hurtful to the bereaved person.
-Saying things like “She is in a better place” can be offensive.
+Saying things like “She is in a better place” or “He’s better off” can be offensive.
 For a person grieving, the better place for a loved one is here, not on the Other Side.
+Telling someone a loved one is better off dead will most likely be taken as a cold and callous comment.

 The following are some suggestions of what not to say and what to say: